 Decorating my home for Christmas is one of my favorite things to do each holiday season.
 It’s even turned into a bit of a family tradition.

-In the afternoon we trek across town to decorate my house.
+In the afternoon, we trek across town to decorate my house.
 We drag all the Christmas decorations up from the basement and spend most of the afternoon setting up and decorating my tree and the rest of my house to make it festive.

-Supper is usually eaten at my mom and dads, after which we help them drag their Christmas stuff up from their basement.
+Supper is usually eaten at my mom and dad’s, after which we help them drag their Christmas stuff up from their basement.
 Because they have a full-size tree (Grandma and I don’t), it takes a bit longer to get it set up.
 By then we are usually exhausted and all decorated out for the day.
 In fact, sometimes we don’t even get to this part of the process until Sunday.

 With all this experience decorating 3 houses for Christmas each year, you could say I’m pretty much an expert on making things look festive without spending any money.
 Yep, that’s right.
 It usually costs me $0 to deck the halls for Christmas.
-Here’s how:
+Here’s how.

 You’ve heard of the 3 R’s right?
 Reduce, Reuse, and Recycle.
 That’s pretty much the way I am able to deck the halls at my house, my grandma’s house, and my parents’ house for free (or at least very little) money.

 This year we went pretty minimalist compared to some years in the past.
-At each persons house this year we decided to get rid of at least one thing to help reduce the amount of stuff we have to drag up from the basement or pull off of a high shelf each year.
+At each person’s house this year we decided to get rid of all the things we weren’t using.
+This helps reduce the amount of stuff we have to drag up from the basement or pull off of a high shelf each year.

 Well think about how much electricity it takes to plug in all of those Christmas lights.
-We get rid of a bunch of old, inefficient Christmas lights from my mom’s stash this year since they hadn’t been used in the last several years anyway.
+We got rid of a bunch of old, inefficient Christmas lights from my mom’s stash this year since they hadn’t been used in the last several years anyway.